Brett Bailey: Works

 Exhibit A: Deutsch-Südwestafrika, staged in the Museum of Ethnology in Vienna's Hofburg Palace, is a "meditation on the dark history of European Racism in relation to Africa".

 For the 4th World Summit on Arts and Culture, Bailey presented 3 Colours – a one-off mixed media performance piece.
 Bailey collaborated with award-winning choreographer Gregory Maqoma and Congolese musician Mapumba Cilombo.
 The piece represented the complexities of inter-culturalism, in which Bailey "chose to portray different societies or cultures symbolically as shrines.
 Indefinable as they are, our cultures are sacred to us.
 At the heart of each glows a unique cluster of precious jewels; our myths and histories, our heritage, our values and social structure, our cosmology, and relationship to the ultimate."

 Bailey's curated the Infecting the City Festival from 2008 until 2011.
 It is currently Africa's biggest public arts festival that takes place in the public spaces of Cape Town during February or March of every year.
 During Bailey's tenure, the Festival chose a theme that had social relevance: "In a society that has as many complex issues as ours, if one is commandeering the communal spaces of the city, it is not enough merely to provide entertainment for the public.
 There is a moral imperative to tackle the pressing issues of our day, and to ask artists to apply themselves to these."

 "Exhibit B" was a highly controversial traveling exhibit that began in 2010.
 Inspired by 19th century human zoos, it was seen by more than 25,000 people in 14 countries before the end of 2014.
-Museum and theater directors joined to decry attempts at censorship after the work sparked protests around the world for its use of black actors in cages and chains.
+Museum and theater directors joined to decry attempts at censorship after the work sparked protests around the world for its use of black actors in cages and chains, often in theatres well known for featuring almost no Black people in their repertoire.